-What Is the General Data Protection Regulation (GDPR) and How Does It Affect My Organization?
+What is the General Data Protection Regulation (GDPR?)

 If your organization deals with the processing of personal data, maintaining the security and privacy of that data should be an organization’s top priority.
 The regulation of data security and privacy are constantly changing, and organizations must be aware of these changes.
 These regulations and protections not only keep your organization’s data secure but are also required by law.